PostgreSqlStan/postgresqlstan.github.io/_posts/2023-08-13-postgres-row2array.md

 ## Solutions

-For clarity, each is broken down to a separate query in a CTE.
+For clarity, each step in the conversion is broken down to a separate query in a CTE.

 ### Solution 1